Dagetichthys

 Dagetichthys is a genus of soles.
 They are found in salt and brackish water in the East Atlantic and Eastern Indian Ocean, but D. lakdoensis is restricted to fresh water in Cameroon.

 Taxonomy

 Dagetichthys was previously a monotypic genus which contained just D. lakdoensis.
 Synaptura was considered an incorrect designation by the ICZN and their species were added here.

 Species

-Three species are recognized as valid:
+Six species are recognized as valid: